naiyerasif/site/content/blog/2019-08-18-logging-node-js-application-with-morgan-and-log4js-node.md

 > This guide uses
 > - Node 12

 You should already have a Node.js project.
-Check out [Developing a REST API with Express, TypeScript and Postgres](/blog/2019/08/19/developing-a-rest-api-with-express-type-script-and-postgres) to know how you can develop a Node.js project with Express, TypeScript and Postgres.
+Download the one created at the end of the post [Linting TypeScript with TypeScript ESLint and Prettier](/blog/2019/08/16/linting-type-script-with-type-script-es-lint-and-prettier) to follow this guide.

 ### Table of Contents